 Mrs Pat Cawston

 There are at least six meetings held across the school year.
-The following meetings are clerked:
+These meetings are clerked:

 In addition, sub-committees meet regularly together and report back to the LGB.